-Hydrothermal vents are habitats dominated by temperatures much warmer than those of the surrounding deep-sea and characterized by a highly toxic (sulphur-rich) chemistry to most life.
+Hydrothermal vents are habitats dominated by temperatures much warmer than those of the surrounding deep sea and characterized by a sulphur-rich chemistry that is highly toxic to most life.
 A small number of endemic taxa are adapted to these otherwise inhospitable environments and can occur at high density and biomass.
-Globally about 600 species have been described from hydrothermal areas.
-Many of the invertebrates among them are endemic to the vents (Desbruyères et al., 2006).
-These vent communities are dependent on chemosynthetic production of microbial biomass which on the MAR has been found to occur in warm water emissions, loosely rock-attached flocculent material, dense bacterial mats covering the surfaces of polymetal sulphide deposits, and filamentous microbes on the carapaces of shrimp (Wirsen et al. 2012).
-The bacterial mats on polymetal sulpihde surfaces contained unicellular and filamentous bacteria.
+Globally, about 600 species have been described from hydrothermal areas.
+Many of the invertebrates among them are endemic to the vents (Desbruyères, Segonzac and Bright, 2006).
+These vent communities are dependent on chemosynthetic production of microbial biomass, which on the MAR has been found to occur in warm water emissions, loosely rock-attached flocculent material, dense bacterial mats covering the surfaces of polymetal sulphide deposits, and filamentous microbes on the carapaces of shrimp (Wirsen, Jannasch and Molyneaux, 2012).
+The bacterial mats on polymetal sulphide surfaces contained unicellular and filamentous bacteria.
 Primary production based on chemosynthesis forms the basis of the food web associated with hydrothermal vents.
-The Lost City vent fluids are relatively cool (40-91°C) and alkaline (pH 9.0-9.8), supporting dense microbial communities.
-At the Broken Spur vent field the fauna colonizing the vents are distinct from those found at other hydrothermal sites on the Mid-Atlantic Ridge (Murton et al, 1995).
-Shell hash, possibly derived from vent clams in various stages of dissolution, is identified on bottom photographs from TAG.
-Massive swarms of bresiliid shrimp are associated with the hydrothermal chimneys there (Gebruk et al., 1993).
-An abundance of shrimps occur around the chimneys at the Snake Pit vent field, whilst the vent fauna consists of anemones, worm tubes, large gastropods, bivalves, crabs, and zoarcid fishes (Grassle et al., 1986; Mevel et al., 1989).
+The Lost City vent fluids are relatively cool (40–91 °C) and alkaline (pH 9.0–9.8), supporting dense microbial communities.
+In the Broken Spur vent field, the fauna colonizing the vents are distinct from those found at other hydrothermal sites on the MAR (Murton, Van Dover and Southward, 1995).
+Shell hash, possibly derived from vent clams in various stages of dissolution, is identified on bottom photographs from the TAG.
+Massive swarms of bresiliid shrimp are associated with the hydrothermal chimneys there (Gebruk, Pimenov and Savvichev, 1993).
+An abundance of shrimps occurs around the chimneys at the Snake Pit vent field, while the vent fauna consists of anemones, worm tubes, large gastropods, bivalves, crabs, and zoarcid fishes (Grassle et al., 1986; Mevel et al., 1989).

 Impacts: